Face perception: Extension to episodic memory and explanation for existence

 Episodic memory is our ability to remember specific, previously experienced events.

 In recognition of faces as it pertains to episodic memory, there has been shown to be activation in the left lateral prefrontal cortex, parietal lobe, and the left medial frontal/anterior cingulate cortex.
 It was also found that a left lateralization during episodic memory retrieval in the parietal cortex correlated strongly with success in retrieval.
 This may possibly be due to the hypothesis that the link between face recognition and episodic memory were stronger than those of voice and episodic memory.
 This hypothesis can also be supported by the existence of specialized face recognition devices thought to be located in the temporal lobes.

 There is also evidence of the existence of two separate neural systems for face recognition: one for familiar faces and another for newly learned faces.
 One explanation for this link between face recognition and episodic memory is that since face recognition is a major part of human existence, the brain creates a link between the two in order to be better able to communicate with others.

 Self-face perception

-Though many animals have face-perception capabilities, the recognition of self-face is phenomenon has been observed to be unique to only a few species.
+Though many animals have face-perception capabilities, the recognition of self-face has been observed to be unique to only a few species.
 There is a particular interest in the study of self-face perception because of its relation to the perceptual integration process.

 One study found that the perception/recognition of one's own face was unaffected by changing contexts, while the perception/recognition of familiar and unfamiliar faces was adversely affected.
 Another study that focused on older adults found that they had self-face advantage in configural processing but not featural processing.

 In 2014, Motoaki Sugiura developed a conceptual model for self-recognition by breaking it into three categories: the physical, interpersonal, and social selves.